Cosmetology

 Grade Mode: Standard Letter

 This is the introductory course for students majoring in cosmetology and/or hairstyling.
-The course includes the exploration of a variety of subjects including health & safety, disinfection & sanitation, infection control, scalp care, trichology, basic haircutting, basic hairstyling and practical experience in cosmetology.
-Material fee is required for this course.
+The course includes theoretical and practical instruction in a variety of subjects including health & safety, disinfection & sanitation, infection control, scalp care, trichology, basic haircutting, and basic hairstyling.
+A material fee is required for this course.

 COS 151